Course List & Schedule

 3Prerequisite

 BIET PS5320.
-Philosophy of Bioethics.
+Introduction to Philosophical Bioethics.
 Exception: the student obtains instructor permission based on relevant prior expertise/coursework.Term 6

 The Thesis Workshop is designed to help students turn their thoughts into organized, structured writing.
 It is useful whether you are still choosing between potential topics or already have an outline and abstract completed and are beginning to write.
 First year and second year students are strongly encouraged to take the course.